rbock/sqlpp11/README.md

 Requirements:
 -------------
-sqlpp11 makes heavy use of C++11.
-It has been developed using
+__Compiler:__
+sqlpp11 makes heavy use of C++11 and requires a recent compiler and STL.
+The following compilers are known to compile the test programs:

-clang-3.2 on Ubuntu-10.4 with matching libc++
+    * clang-3.2 on Ubuntu-12.4
+    * g++-4.8 on Ubuntu-12.4

+__Database Connector:__
-It also requires a database library with a matching interface, see database/api.h
+sqlpp11 requires a certain api in order to connect with the database, see database/api.h.

 Links to sample implementations will follow soon.